 While these are the easiest to put on and the simplest to use, they get the third spot because the absorbency isn’t as good.
 They work great for the brand new babies, but in my experience I reached a point with both of my kids where they were out-wetting the all-in-ones but still not fitting into one-size diapers.
 That is a frustrating spot to be in!
 That problem is less frequent with the first two options.

-I will say, it does vary on brand a little.
-But the ones that hold more liquid also cost a little more, so it’s a trade off!
+Different brands will hold more, too, so if you buy all-in-ones, make sure you vary your stash.
+The ones that hold more liquid can also cost a little more, so it’s a trade off!